Xubuntu 21.10 "Impish Indri" Released

 Xubuntu installer showing installation options.

 Core and Minimal seem to have the same purpose, but Core has a few advantages.
 For one, the download size is much smaller and more accessible for those with limited connectivity options.
 Second, the install size is quite a bit smaller due to how the different versions work.
 Core installs only the minimal set of packages.
 Minimal first installs the Normal Xubuntu version and then removes the excess packages.
-Unfortunately, it’s impossible to reliably identify and remove all of the extra packages, so you end up with another 1.0G of bloat.
+Unfortunately, it’s impossible to identify and remove all of the extra packages reliably, so you end up with another 1.0G of bloat.

 A small chart showing disk and memory usage differences for each Xubuntu version.